BuckedUp-DasLabs/cart-selection/README.md

 You can add a title property to a product in orderBumpIds.
 You can add a hasQtty property to a product in orderBumpIds, and its value can he true false or any number.
-You can add a noDrop property to a product in orderBumpIds.

 You can specify the variants you want from a product (or variant) by typing "id-variantId", and if every variant should go to the checkout using "whole"
 ex: